-Entrance fees:
+Entrance fees

-Entrance fees are fees charged to users of the Council's local facilities and events, primarily the Hokitika Museum and Wildfoods Festival.
+Entrance fees are fees charged to users of the Council's local facilities and events, substantially the museum and Hokitika Wild Foods Festival.
 Revenue from entrance fees is recognised upon entry to such facilities, or when the event is held.

-Landfill fees:
+Landfill fees

-Fees for disposing of waste at the Council's landfill are received and recognised as waste is disposed by users.
+Fees for disposing of waste at the Council's landfill are recognised as waste is disposed by users.